KenKundert/rkm_codes/README.rst

 DIN 40825 (1973), BS 1852 (1974), IS 8186 (1976) and EN 60062 (1993).
 IEC-60062 was significantly updated in 2016.

-RKM codes were originally meant also as part marking codes.
+RKM codes were originally used as part marking codes.
 This shorthand notation is widely used in electrical engineering to denote the values of resistors and capacitors in circuit diagrams and in the production of electronic circuits (for example in bills of material and in silk screens).
 This method